clairefro/website/content/blog/2022/2022-02-07-look-ma-no-react.md

 Over-engineering a static "brochure" website as an SPA makes as much sense as hauling a generator out to areas with limited infrastructure to power an expensive electric centrifuge.
 You could get pretty much the same job done with a paper toy for a fraction of the overhead.

 The paperfuge's use of old tech saves money and increases accessibility.
 Coding a basic vanilla MPA saves time in development (goodbye babel/postcss/SSR config) and builds are fast (this site builds in less than 1.2 seconds).
 Plus, the text-only markdown nature of this site makes updating more accessible to me in the sense I can now add projects or blog posts even from my phone on GitHub if I want.
+Vanilla was the right tool for the job here.

 ## Content-first